76ers vs. Celtics odds, prediction, time: 2026 NBA playoff picks, Game 7 best bets by proven model

 A trip to the second round of the 2026 NBA playoffs will be on the line when the seventh-seeded Philadelphia 76ers battle the second-seeded Boston Celtics in Game 7 of their Eastern Conference matchup on Saturday.
 Philadelphia evened the series at 3-3 with a 106-93 win on Thursday night.
 The 76ers (45-37), who are looking to reach the conference semifinals for the first time since 2022-23, are 24-20 on the road this season.
 The Celtics (56-26), who have advanced to the second round in each of the last four seasons, are 31-13 on their home court in 2025-26.

-Ti-off from TD Garden in Boston is set for 7:30 p.m.
+Tipoff from TD Garden in Boston is set for 7:30 p.m.
 ET.
-The Celtics lead the all-time postseason series 69-53, and have won five of the past eight playoff meetings.
-Boston is a 7.5-point favorite in the latest 76ers vs. Celtics odds from FanDuel Sportsbook, while the over/under for total points scored is 205.5.
+Boston is an 8.5-point favorite in the latest 76ers vs. Celtics odds from FanDuel Sportsbook, while the over/under for total points scored is 205.5.
 Before making any 76ers vs. Celtics picks, check out the 76ers vs. Celtics predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.